-Based on the investment strategy in the ISS and the Actuary's assessment of the return expectations for each asset class, this leads to an overall best estimate average expected return of [3.0]% per annum in excess of CPI inflation as at the valuation date.
-For the purposes of setting funding strategy however, the Administering Authority believes that it is appropriate to take a margin for prudence on these return expectations. and this is expected under the Regulations and guidance.
+Based on the investment strategy in the ISS and the Fund Actuary's assessment of the return expectations for each asset class, this leads to an overall best estimate average expected return of 3.0% per annum in excess of CPI inflation as at the valuation date.
+For the purposes of setting funding strategy however, the Fund believes that it is appropriate to take a margin for prudence on these return expectations (i.e. to use an assumption that has a greater than 50% chance of being achieved) and this is expected under the Regulations and guidance.
+This margin, however, has been adjusted to take account of the risk management strategies implemented to reduce the volatility of returns within the investment strategy.
+In isolation, this allows a lower margin for prudence to be used than would otherwise be the case if these risk management strategies were not in place.